MC1048624 – (Updated) DNS Provisioning Change

 Direct effects for Operations**

-- roles: Exchange Administrator, IT Support
+- roles: IT Administrator, Email Administrator

 - references: https://learn.microsoft.com/graph/api/domain-list-serviceconfigurationrecords?view=graph-rest-1.0&tabs=http